-Submission of abstract proposals for paper and poster presentations for the 2023 Annual Meeting will open in fall 2022.
+Submission of abstract proposals for paper and poster presentations for the 2024 Annual Meeting are closed.
+All submitters will be notified of acceptance status in late December, 2023.

 Abstract Submission Requirements & FAQs